Headshot of ARPA-E Deputy Director for Technology Daniel Cunningham

 Deputy Director for Technology

-Dr. Daniel Cunningham is the Deputy Director for Technology at the Advanced Research Projects Agency – Energy (ARPA-E).
-Dr. Cunningham was previously the Acting Deputy Director for Technology and the Acting Deputy Director for Commercialization.
+Dr. Daniel Cunningham is the Deputy Director for Technology at the Advanced Research Projects Agency-Energy (ARPA-E), U.S. Department of Energy.
+Cunningham was previously the Acting Deputy Director for Commercialization.

-Cunningham most recently worked at BP Group Technology in the Chief Scientist’s Office evaluating emerging energy technologies such as energy storage and alternative fuels pathways and assessing their impact on future business.
-Prior to this role, Cunningham spent much of his career at BP Solar Inc., serving in multiple capacities, including Director of Product Development leading a multidisciplinary team to develop new technologies for BP Solar’s product line.
-Here, he was responsible for bringing technologies to market, using innovative materials and manufacturing processes to enhance performance and reduce cost.
-He also took on the role of Director of Technology where he led a R&D engineering team developing and manufacturing electrochemically deposited thin film CdTe devices for use in photovoltaic applications in collaboration with NREL and the Institute of Energy Conversion (UoD).
-He received a Research Partnership Award in 2001 from the U.S. Department of Energy (EERE) for work in this area.
-Cunningham has extensive experience in semiconductor crystal growth and processing including PV module packaging and product reliability.
+Before ARPA-E, he worked at BP plc in the Chief Scientist’s Office as Emerging Technology Advisor evaluating new energy technologies in areas such as energy storage, alternative fuels pathways, and remote sensing, assessing their future business impact.
+Dr. Cunningham also worked at BP Solar Inc., serving in multiple capacities, including Director of Product Development leading a multidisciplinary team to develop new technologies for BP Solar’s product line.
+He also took on the role of Director of Technology where he led an R&D engineering team develop and manufacture electrochemically deposited, thin-film CdTe devices for use in photovoltaic applications.
+He received a Research Partnership Award in 2001 from the U.S. Department of Energy for work in this area.
+He has extensive experience in semiconductor crystal growth and processing, including PV module packaging and product reliability.
+Dr. Cunningham has authored over 70 publications, 12 patent publications, and co-editor of the 2023 Springer book, “Direct Current Fault Protection”.